panguojun/.PHG./README.md

 -Array[a,b,c] and Queue<a,b,c> (see page 4 for details)
 -Immediate statement (phg) immediately executes the PHG statement enclosed in parentheses
 ## Sequences and Arrays
--A sequence refers to an ordered N-tuple, and the sequence itself can be used as an element to participate in four operations
+- A sequence refers to an ordered N-tuple, and the sequence itself can be used as an element to participate in four operations
 			<a,b,c,d>
- The relationship formula between sequence and node expression:
+- The relationship formula between sequence and node expression:
 		<a,b,c,d> = {a{b{c{d}}}}
--Arrays are the concept of arrays and can also perform Boolean operations according to set theory
-		[a,b,c,d] = {{a}{b}{c}{d}}
+- Arrays are the concept of arrays and can also perform Boolean operations according to set theory [a,b,c,d] = {{a}{b}{c}{d}}

 ## Basic Syntax - Symbols